NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 ede: *<yes or no>*
     If enabled, Unbound will respond with Extended DNS Error codes (:rfc:`8914`).
-    These EDEs attach informative error messages to a response for various errors.
+    These EDEs privide additional information with a response mainly for, but not limited to, DNS and DNSSEC errors.

     When the :ref:`val-log-level:<unbound.conf.val-log-level>` option is also
-    set to 2, responses with Extended DNS Errors concerning DNSSEC failures that are not served from cache, will also contain a descriptive text message about the reason for the failure.
+    set to ``2``, responses with Extended DNS Errors concerning DNSSEC failures will also contain a descriptive text message about the reason for the failure.

     Default: no